Approximating Choice Data by Discrete Choice Models: Main Result

-In the following, we provide a supplemental result for the case in which $\D=\{X\}$.
-Such a case corresponds to a situation in which the econometrician is only interested only in fitting a model with the observed choice probabilities (i.e., market shares) on a single set $X$ (but not on its subsets).
+In the following, we provide a supplemental result for the case in which $\D=\{J\}$.
+Such a case corresponds to a situation in which the researcher is interested only in the observed choice probabilities (i.e., market shares) on a single set $J$ (but not on its subsets).

-\begin{proposition} Assume that $\D=\{X\}$.
-Let $d$ be a positive integer. \bit \item[(i)] Let $\mu \in \M$ be any distribution of utility shock $\ep$.
-If the set $\{p_d(x)| x\in X\}$ is convex-independent (i.e., if $p_d(x) \not \in \co\{p_d(y)| y\in X\setminus x\}$ for any $x \in X$), then any random utility model can be approximated by a degree-$d$ random-coefficient utility-shock model; moreover, the approximation can be done with a finite mixture of degree-$d$ utility-shock models without fixed effects (i.e., $\eta=0$).
+\begin{proposition} Assume that $\D=\{J\}$. \bit \item[(i)] Let $\mu \in \M$ be any standard probability measure.
+If the set $\{x_j \in \Re^K| j\in J\}$ is convex-independent (i.e., if $x_j \not \in \co\{x_l| l\in J\setminus \{j\}\}$ for any $j \in J$), then any random utility model can be approximated arbitrarily well by a sequence of random-coefficient ARUMs with the same shock distribution $\mu$; moreover, the approximation can be done without fixed effects (i.e., $\eta=0$).
 That is,